Easy recipe for Lemon Blueberry Tart Recipe in 5 steps

 Ingredients

-- ½ cup (1 stick) cold unsalted butter, cut into small cubes
+• 0.5 cup unsalted butter cold, cut into small cubes

 Instructions

-1. Prepare the Crust: Preheat your oven to 375°F (190°C).
-In a medium bowl, whisk together the flour, powdered sugar, and salt.
-Add the cold butter cubes and use your fingers or a pastry cutter to work the butter into the flour mixture until it resembles coarse crumbs.
-Press the dough firmly and evenly into the bottom and up the sides of a 9-inch tart pan with a removable bottom.
-Prick the bottom with a fork.
+• Preheat oven to 375°F (190°C).
+In a medium bowl, whisk together flour, powdered sugar, and salt.
+Add cold butter cubes and work into the flour until coarse crumbs form.
+Press dough evenly into bottom and sides of a 9-inch tart pan with removable bottom.
+Prick bottom with fork.

-2. Blind Bake the Crust: Bake the crust for 20 minutes, or until it is lightly golden.
-Remove it from the oven and let it cool on a wire rack while you prepare the filling.
-Reduce the oven temperature to 350°F (175°C).
+• Bake crust for 20 minutes, until lightly golden.
+Remove and cool on a wire rack.
+Reduce oven temperature to 350°F (175°C).

-3. Make the Lemon Filling: In a large bowl, whisk together the granulated sugar, eggs, and egg yolks until pale and smooth.
-Whisk in the lemon zest, lemon juice, heavy cream, and a pinch of salt until everything is well combined.
+• In a large bowl, whisk together granulated sugar, eggs, and egg yolks until pale and smooth.
+Add lemon zest, lemon juice, heavy cream, and a pinch of salt.
+Mix until combined.

-4. Assemble the Tart: Scatter the fresh blueberries evenly over the bottom of the cooled crust.
-Carefully pour the lemon filling over the blueberries.
+• Scatter blueberries evenly over cooled crust.
+Pour lemon filling over blueberries.

-5. Bake the Tart: Bake for 25-30 minutes, or until the filling is set around the edges but still has a slight wobble in the center.
-Let the tart cool completely on a wire rack for at least 1 hour.
-Once cool, chill it in the refrigerator for at least 2 hours to fully set before serving.
+• Bake for 25-30 minutes, until edges are set but center has a slight wobble.
+Cool on wire rack for at least 1 hour, then chill in refrigerator for at least 2 hours before serving.

 Frequently Asked Questions